Skip to content

 To clearly differentiate your new program from your past educational background, consider the following options:

 (1) Pursue a higher degree level: For example, if you already hold a master's degree in CS, you could choose a doctoral degree in IT; if you have a MBA degree, then getting a DBA (Doctorate of Business Administration) degree is a wise option.
 By adopting this approach, you can make the progression of your educational trajectory more reasonable.
+If you are interested in doctoral-level programs, please refer to: Best 5 Day 1 CPT Universities for PhD Programs.

-(3) Switch to a different field at the same degree level: For instance, if you have a master's in CS, you could pursue a Day 1 CPT MBA program.
+(2) Switch to a different field at the same degree level: For instance, if you have a master's in CS, you could pursue a Day 1 CPT MBA program.
 An MBA is a good choice for tech professionals interested in managerial positions.
 In such cases, your MBA degree can be seamlessly incorporated into your educational and professional trajectory.

 Potential Risks of Day 1 CPT